 Key environmental and sustainability issues were identified in the SA Scoping Report 2009.
 The key messages are split into 19 themes; these reflect information derived from the review of other relevant plans, policies and programmes undertaken as part of the update to the Scoping Report.
+Note that since the publication of the NPPF, the PPGs and PPSs have been revoked, however they were the documents used to inform the key environmental and sustainability issues and as such are referenced here.

-ey messages from review of relevant ans, policies and programmes Source of message Implications for the SA Framework Accessibility and transport Embed accessibility in decisions affecting Accessibility Planning Guidance Requires objectives to provision, location, design and delivery of services in both urban and rural areas PPS1 (and supplement to PPS1) enable the development of a Improve social inclusion by making PPS6 sustainable transport services more accessible PPG13 reduces overall levels Tackle crime and fear of crime on public PPG17 of travel and ensures transport RSS8 accessibility to key services (e.g. health Improve the quality and safety of pedestrian and cycling networks Making the Connections services, education, - Improve public transport networks Sustainable Communities: People, Places and Prosperity employment sites, and leisure facilities), the provision of safe - Encourage more people to walk and cycle The future of transport: a network for walking and cycling - Reduce impact of travel on the environment 2030 routes, and safe accessible public UK Climate Change Programme transport.
-Maximise the use of existing roads infrastructure and avoid inappropriate Walking and Cycling Action Plan development Integrated Regional Strategy - Reduce traffic and in particular journeys made by car East Midlands Urban Action Plan 2005 - 2011 Improve public transport Regional Economic Strategy - Reduce traffic noise, pollution and Regional Housing Strategy congestion Regional Spatial Strategy Improve the freight network to reduce amount of road freight Regional Transport Strategy Promote sustainable transport Regional Freight Strategy East Midlands Regional Plan Newark & Sherwood Local Plan Newark & Sherwood Green Travel Plan North Nottinghamshire Local Transport Plan North Nottinghamshire Accessibility
+Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Ac cessibility and transport • Embed accessibility in decisions affecting provision, location, design and delivery of services in both urban and rural areas Accessibility Planning Guidance PPS1 (and supplement to PPS1) Requires objectives to enable the development of a sustainable transport infrastructure that reduces overall levels • Improve social inclusion by making services more accessible PPS6 PPG13 • Tackle crime and fear of crime on public transport PPG17 RSS8 of travel and ensures accessibility to key services (e.g. health Improve the quality and safety of pedestrian and cycling networks Making the Connections services, education, - Improve public transport networks Sustainable Communities: People, Places and Prosperity employment sites, and leisure facilities), the provision of safe - Encourage more people to walk and cycle The future of transport: a network for walking and cycling - Reduce impact of travel on the environment 2030 UK Climate Change Programme routes, and safe accessible public transport. - Maximise the use of existing roads infrastructure and avoid inappropriate development Walking and Cycling Action Plan Integrated Regional Strategy Reduce traffic and in particular journeys made by car East Midlands Urban Action Plan 2005 - 2011 = Improve public transport Regional Economic Strategy - Reduce traffic noise, pollution and Regional Housing Strategy congestion Regional Spatial Strategy - Improve the freight network to reduce amount of road freight Regional Transport Strategy Promote sustainable transport Regional Freight Strategy · East Midlands Regional Plan Newark & Sherwood Local Plan Newark & Sherwood Green Travel Plan North Nottinghamshire Local Transport Plan